 Frequently Asked Questions

-Can I have both the Chase Sapphire Preferred® Card and the AAdvantage® Aviator® Red World Elite Mastercard®?
+Can I still apply for the AAdvantage® Aviator® Red World Elite Mastercard®?

 How do I decide between flexible travel points and airline-specific miles?